FAQs

 Your horse should be in place roughly 10 minutes prior to your appointment time so they have time to settle.
 Ideally, they should be in a low traffic area of the barn where they can relax, and both horse and practitioner can focus on the session.

-Will receiving a sports massage impact my horse's training and show schedule?
+Will receiving a sports massage or kinesiology taping application impact my horse's training and show schedule?

-Generally, massage should not significantly disrupt your horse's training or show schedule.
+Generally, massage and kinesiology tape should not significantly disrupt your horse's training or show schedule.
 While some horses may exhibit slight sensitivity the day after a massage, it typically doesn't require any alterations to your routines.
-However, if this is your horse's first session, it's advisable to schedule it at least four days before a major show.
+Kinesiology tape is flexible enough to be worn under blankets and saddle pads.
+However, if this is your horse's first session or taping application, it's advisable to schedule it at least four days before a major show.
 This allows your horse to acclimate to the changes in movement and adapt to the increased range of motion, which may initially feel slightly different to under saddle.

 Can the practitioner diagnose my horse's illness or lameness?